 - A comparative analysis of best practices in popular music education in the US and the UK

-- Mentoring the next generation of music educators in an effort to generate a paradigm shift in music education
+- Mentoring the next generation of music educators in an effort to further the paradigm shift occurring in music education

 - Collaborative songwriting in Memphis and Muscle Shoals